Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Define the term "functional group" as it applies to organic molecules

 Functional groups are often used to "functionalize" a compound, affording it different physical and chemical properties than it would have in its original form.

 Functional groups will undergo the same type of reactions regardless of the compound of which they are a part; however, the presence of certain functional groups within close proximity can limit reactivity.

 Functional groups can be used to distinguish similar compounds from each other.

-Similarly, a functional group can be referred to as primary, secondary, or tertiary, depending on if it is attached to one, two, or three carbon atoms .
+Alcohols are a common functional group (-OH).
+They can be classified as primary, secondary, or tertiary, depending on how many carbon atoms the central carbon is attached to.

 non-reactive group within a compound that is responsible for the poor reactivity of that compound, an aliphatic hydrocarbon back bone, a compound containing only alkanes, and group of atoms or bonds within a compound that is responsible for the reactivity of that compound